 Many high school coaches, who think they have a college-level athlete, are unsure how to help in the recruiting process.
 Many coaches feel that the club coaches now do more for the athletes than the high school coaches are able to do.
-The club coaches have the athletes most of the spring and summer because of all the club tournaments around the country.
+The club coaches coach the athletes outside of the high school seasons and are typically able to spend more time with the athletes.

 Though club and travel coaches do play a larger role today than they have in the past, high school coaches are still the people who get the first questions regarding the recruiting process.